🚪

 An electric door opener should be installed on at least one entrance door, ideally, the most commonly accessed by the primary entrance route from the parking area.

-The hands-free operation of an entrance door is helpful in many scenarios, whether someone has their hands full of groceries, luggage, kids, or is using a mobility device that requires both hands.
+The hands-free operation of an entrance door is helpful in many scenarios, whether someone has their hands full of groceries, luggage, or kids, or uses a mobility device that requires both hands.
 It also has the benefit of reducing the spread of germs after touching multiple surfaces.

-Lighting should be strategically placed to illuminate the doorway, landing area, and any door hardware that is manipulated for opening or closing the door.
+Lighting should be strategically placed to illuminate the doorway, landing area, and any hardware manipulated for opening or closing the door.

 Lights placed on the same exterior wall as the door can be harsh and obtrusive, similar to looking directly at car headlights.
-Lighting should minimize shadows and be glare-free, so it is easy to insert keys or locate the door handle.
+Lighting should minimize shadows and be glare-free, so inserting keys or locating the door handle is easy.

 Recommended: indirect and low lighting: